LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 * [Elektron Message API](https://developers.thomsonreuters.com/elektron/elektron-sdk-java) (1.0.8 or greater) - Thomson Reuters interface to the Elektron Market Data environment
 * [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) - Java Development Kit - version 8

-## <a id="application-design"></a> Application design
+## <a id="application-design"></a> Applications design
-The source code of this example application has been designed for easy reuse in other example applications.
+The source code of these example applications has been designed for easy reuse in other example applications.
 It is made of three distinct parts:

 ### The *EMAChainToolkit*
 This module implements the complete chain decoding logic and algorithms explained in the [Decoding chains - Part 1](https://developers.thomsonreuters.com/article/elektron-article-1) article.
 These features have been isolated in the EMA Chain Toolkit that is contained in the com.thomsonreuters.platformservices.ema.utils.chain package.
 The source code of this package is reused by other Thomson Reuters example applications.
 The toolkit also comes with a [javadoc](https://developers.thomsonreuters.com/sites/default/files/article_content_files/EmaChainToolkit-Javadoc.zip) that fully describes the exposed API.
 The [Decoding Chains - Part 2](https://developers.thomsonreuters.com/article/elektron-article-2) article explains how to use it.